 Director Tim Burton and actor Michael Keaton reunited for Warner Bros.'
 Beetlejuice Beetlejuice, the long-awaited sequel to Burton’s 1988 feature.
 Keaton is joined by Winona Ryder, who plays Lydia Deetz, as well as Catherine O’Hara, who takes on the role of Delia Deetz.
-New cast members include Justin Theroux, Monica Bellucci, Arthur Conti Jenna Ortega and Willem Dafoe.
+New cast members include Justin Theroux, Monica Bellucci, Arthur Conti, Jenna Ortega and Willem Dafoe.

 After an unexpected family tragedy, three generations of the Deetz family return to Winter River.
 Still haunted by Beetlejuice, Lydia's life is turned upside down when her rebellious teenage daughter (Ortega) discovers the mysterious model of the town in the attic.

 Burton’s team of creatives included director of photography Haris Zambarloukos, editor Jay Prychidny, creature effects/special makeup FX creative supervisor Neal Scanlan and composer Danny Elfman.
-The film was release theatrically on September 6th, as well as in IMAX.
+The film was released theatrically on September 6th, as well as in IMAX.
 Here, Jay Prychidny (pictured, left) talks about editing the project and his collaboration with the filmmaker.

 Hi Jay!
 How did you get involved in this project?